Verse of the Day: Ephesians 1:17

 Each of you should use whatever gift you have received to serve others as faithful stewards of God’s grace in its various forms.

 God gives each of us talents, abilities and gifts that He expects us to use to serve others.
-Gifts of wisdom, faith, discernment, teaching, administration, service, mercy, hospitality and encouragement have been given to us for His purpose, not ours.
-If we want to please God we must faithfully use our gifts to bless others and to build His kingdom.
+Gifts of wisdom, faith, discernment, teaching, administration, service, mercy, hospitality, encouragement and others have been given to us for His purpose, not ours.
+This Christmas season let the focus be less on ourselves and more on others.
+If we truly want to please God we must faithfully be generous with our gifts and use them to bless others and to build up God’s kingdom.

 Verse of the Day: Proverbs 19:11